How Music Has Changed Over Time

 DAW Recording Music Indie

-Few things reveal someone’s age more than middle-aged men complaining about how music has changed: “Man, they just don’t make music like they used to!”
-While many of us tend to stick to what we know when it comes to music, there’s no denying that it has changed—sometimes for better, sometimes for worse.
-Rock is less guitar-driven, rap has shifted toward mumble rap and simpler cadences, genre blending has transformed all styles, and technology has completely reinvented how people produce, market, and consume music.
-Yet, few developments have impacted the music industry in the 21st century as profoundly as the rise of indie music and the widespread adoption of digital audio workstations (DAWs).
-Together, these advancements have revolutionized the sound of music across all genres, made production more accessible and efficient, and shattered barriers to creativity and marketing.
-The old men are right—they definitely do NOT make music like they used to.
-But while some of us may feel nostalgic for the sounds of the past, it's hard to argue that these modern advancements aren't for the better.
+Few things reveal someone’s age more than middle-aged men complaining about what's wrong with modern music: “Man, they just don’t make music like they used to!”
+While most of us tend to stick to what we know when it comes to music, there’s no denying that a lot has changed—sometimes for better, sometimes for worse.
+Rock is less guitar-driven, rap has shifted toward mumble rap and simpler cadences, genre blending has infiltrated all styles, and digital technology has had the biggest impact, completely reinventing how we produce, market, and consume music.

 What is Indie Music?